-Although RO remains as the best and most effective method for fresh drinking water, recent concern over RO waste water and its volume, has given rise to many studies and researches suggesting how to conserve and treat the discarded water from these essential household equipments.
+RO remains as the best and most effective method for fresh drinking water.
+However, recent concern over RO waste water and its volume, has given rise to many studies and researches suggesting how to conserve and treat the discarded water from these essential household equipments.

 Water treatment and purification is an old science and there are many effective ways that can come in use.
 Let us briefly look how some technologies can actually be very useful in the conservation process.

 Evaporation is a time-tested methodology for reducing the water portion of water-based wastes.
-The evaporator converts the H2O from the water-based waste to vapour, while leaving the higher boiling contaminants behind.
+The evaporator converts the H2O from the water-based waste to vapor, while leaving the higher boiling contaminants behind.

-If the RO waste water can be channelized properly and collected in large public reservoirs then this method can become very effective.
-RO waste water is not dirty water (in terms of quality), it’s just that its hardness/mineral content is different.
-So it is not wrong to feed it to a nearby rainwater harvesting system where evaporation does its work, specially in summers.
+If the RO waste water can be channelized properly and collected in large public reservoirs, then this method can become very effective.
+RO waste water is not dirty water (in terms of quality), it’s just that its hardness or mineral content is different.
+So, it is not wrong to feed it to a nearby rainwater harvesting system where evaporation does its work, specially in summers.

-An important benefit of this method is that it requires low labour and hence becomes the most economic mode for the purpose.
-Secondly Evaporation technology can handle a much wider range of waste streams compared to membranes and traditional physical / chemical treatment methodologies.
+An important benefit of this method is that it requires low labor and hence becomes the most economic mode for the purpose.
+Secondly, Evaporation technology can handle a much wider range of waste streams compared to membranes and traditional physical and chemical treatment methodologies.

 Reusing the RO waste as the source water for a second RO machine